 The Piazza on-line forum extends participation beyond the class time.
 Participating via Piazza is particularly valuable for people who are disinclined to speak during class.

-Each day, the lesson's aims lesson are displayed as questions, which you are asked to record.
+Each lesson's aims are displayed as questions, which you are asked to record.
 Knowing the aims in advance helps you recognize the answers as the lesson covers them.
-If we both do our jobs well, you should be able to answer those questions after the class
+If we both do our jobs, you should be able to answer those questions after the class.

-But taking notes is a counter-productive distraction unless you review them soon after taking them.
-If you never review your notes, or if you store them un-read until the night before an exam, you are likely to learn more by listening and thinking hard during class, without the distraction of taking notes.
+In fact, if you do not review your notes, or if you store them un-read until the night before an exam, you are likely to learn more by listening and thinking hard during class, without the distraction of taking notes.

 Apollo Robbins will convince you in 9 minutes that copying from the board interferes with learning, because you can't think about two things at once.
 Way cool.

-The alternative is more work for less learning.
+Do your review and answering before you start the homework.
+That timing helps with the homework, because the homework aims to exercise material from the most recent class.
+The alternative to review-before-homework is more work for less learning.
 There are often many ways to solve computer problems, and lessons often base new techniques on those taught previously.
 Homework after the later lessons aims to exercise the new learning.
 But students who have not reviewed a lesson forget it.
 Instead, such students try to apply old lessons to new problems.
 That involves more work than using the newly-taught techniques, and forsakes the opportunity to learn the new techniques.

 Probably you have been told how to succeed at reading comprehension under time pressure.
 Often the techniques include…